elboukai/detection-of-verified-claims-tutorial/README.md

 ##  How to Evaluate and Tune Parameters

-The feature combination that performs best on CheckThat! benchmarks is (Boland et al. 2023)
+The feature combination that performs best on CheckThat! benchmarks is
-- Candidate retrieval with `all-mpnet-base-v2`
+- Candidate retrieval with MPNet-Base (`all-mpnet-base-v2`)
-- ...TODO...
+- Re-ranking with MPNet-Base, SimCSE, Sentence-T5, similar_words_ratio
 - braycurtis similarity measure

 If you would like to evaluate if for your data, other feature combinations may yield better results, do the following: